 Enrollment Selection Process

-The limited-enrollment lottery will utilize a system that optimizes students' first choices over the entire population, and will employ the same system as that of the studio lottery.
-In the case of oversubscribed courses, enrollments will be determined based on the numbered wait-list when a student drops the course.
+The limited-enrollment lottery will utilize a system that optimizes students’ first choices over the entire population, and will employ the same system as that of the studio lottery.
+In the case of oversubscribed courses, enrollments will be determined based on the numbered wait list when a student drops the course.
 Any prerequisites that a course may require should be clearly stated so you will know if you are eligible.
-Please note that you will only be allowed to select five courses via the limited-enrollment lottery.
+Please note that you will only be allowed to select three courses via the limited-enrollment lottery.
 You should only select a course that you plan on enrolling in if assigned a slot.